The Softer Side of World War II

 Dutch children during the liberation.

-A military vehicle with children and a girl and a soldier on it.
+A military vehicle filled with boys, a girl and a soldier.
 The place is unknown.

-A soldier stands between two young women, each holding a bunch of flowers.
+A soldier stands between two young women, each holding a bouquet of flowers.
 The place is unknown.

 On the Rademarkt in Groningen, a young woman climbed barefoot on a Canadian tank.